pippim/pippim.github.io/index.md

 ![Ask Ubuntu image](/assets/img/ask_ubuntu.png){: style="float: left" height="20%" width="20%"}

 You can leave a comment or question where the Stack Exchange answer appears.
-Each answer on this website here has a direct link to the original answer on Stack Exchage.
+Each answer on this website here has a direct link to the original answer on Stack Exchange.
 <br clear="left"/>

 #### GitHub Repos

 ![Inspectocat detective cat with magnifying glass](/assets/img/Inspectocadt.jpeg){: style="float: left" width="20%"}

 For {{ site.title }} programs on GitHub Repos, you can go directly to the repository and post a new issue.
 Issues can be bug reports, questions, requests for new features or enhancements to existing functions.
 <br clear="left"/>

 ---